CAPE ASSIST

 -

 One time getting drunk equals 14 days of lost training effects (for sports).
-Your individual decision to drink alcohol would affect the entire team.
+One person’s individual decision to drink alcohol would affect the entire team.

 -